AnyLog-co/documentation/training/Overview.md

 to make changes to the default configurations to satisfy proprietary processes, data connectors, and customers needs.

-In this training, Session I reviews basic operations and Session II provides the guidance to deploy a network that manages data and satisfies data queries, as well as metadata and status requests.
+In this training, Session I reviews basic operations and Session II provides the guidance to deploy a network that manages data and satisfies data queries.

 The test network deployed is shown in the following diagram:
 ![deployment diagram](../imgs/deployment_diagram.png)
 In the test setup, data will be transferred to the Operator nodes, a query that is processed on the Query Node will be satisfied as if the entire data set is hosted locally.
 Therefore, a query will be satisfied from the data hosted on the 2 Operator Nodes as if the 2 Operators are a single machine.

-**Note 1:** A table of content of the AnyLog documentation is available in the [READ ME File](../README.md)
+**Note 1:** The table of content to the AnyLog documentation is available in the [READ ME Section](../README.md)

 **Note 2:** This training is using command-line instructions to configure the nodes in the network.
 In a customer deployment, these commands are pre-packaged, and associated to a node by one (or more) of these processes: